 St. Patrick Church

 Carlisle, PA 17013

-History: St. Patrick Church has been a predominantly non-Native American parish served by diocesan priests.
-However, two former pastors, Rev. Henry G. Ganss (1855-1912) and his successor, attended to students at the Carlisle Government Indian School, 1890-1918.
-Father Ganss founded the Marquette League for Catholic Indian Missions, 1904, a New York City based businessmen’s fundraising organization allied to the Bureau of Catholic Indian Missions.
-Carlisle student Jim Thorpe (Sauk and Fox, 1888-1953) married at St. Patrick’s, 1913.
+History: St. Patrick Church, Cumberland County, Pennsylvania, has been a predominantly non-Native American parish in the Diocese of Harrisburg (Archives: Harrisburg, Pennsylvania).
+Harrisburg diocesan priests at St. Patrick's attended to Native American students (e.g. Apache, Cheyenne, Cherokee, Dakota, Lakota, Eskimo.
+Ojibwa) at the Carlisle Government Indian School, 1890-1918.
+The first chaplain, Rev. Henry G. Ganss (1855-1912), also founded the Marquette League for Catholic Indian Missions, 1904, a New York City-based fundraising organization for Catholic Native American evangelization that collaborated with the Bureau of Catholic Indian Missions, and he officiated at the wedding of Carlisle student Jim Thorpe (Sauk and Fox, 1888-1953), which was held at St. Patrick’s, 1913.

 Unless noted otherwise, the repository named above holds (or held) the records described and not the Marquette University Archives.
 However, Marquette’s holdings, e.g. Bureau of Catholic Indian Missions Records, include related records about these Native and Catholic groups and places.